TNOCS/csWeb-tile/README.md

 Optionally, you can specify another interactivity layer (see the tilejson.json file for additionaly layer names) and include a subset of the available fields in the template.

 NOTE: Due to a limitation in the mbtiles package, you can only open one mbtiles file at a time.

+Alternatively, take a look at [Klokan Technologies PHP tileserver](http://gis.stackexchange.com/questions/125037/self-hosting-mapbox-vector-tiles) or [here](https://github.com/klokantech/tileserver-php), also available as a [Docker image](http://osm2vectortiles.org/docs/start/), which exposes the data also as a WMTS service.

 In Leaflet, you can dan expose the tiles and UtfGrid as follows: